MassOS-Linux/massos-upgrade/README.md

 This utility should **ONLY** be used on a MassOS system.
 There is a 110% chance of it breaking your system if you try to straight-up use it on another distro.
 Alternatively, you could fork it and modify it if you want to use it for your own distro.

-If you aren't using MassOS, you can find out more about the operating system from [here](https://github.com/TheSonicMaster/MassOS).
-If you want to install MassOS, have a look at the [installation guide](https://github.com/TheSonicMaster/MassOS/blob/main/installation-guide.md).
+If you aren't using MassOS, you can find out more about the operating system from [here](https://massos.org).
+If you want to install MassOS, have a look at the [installation guide](https://github.com/MassOS-Linux/MassOS/wiki/Installing-MassOS).
 # How to upgrade
 ## Pre-upgrade notes
+**NOTE:** If you can, we recommend using the [Live CD upgrade method](https://github.com/MassOS-Linux/MassOS/wiki/Upgrading-MassOS#method-2---refreshing-from-the-live-cd-iso) instead of this utility.
+It is faster and more robust.

 This utility is only designed for upgrading an existing installation of MassOS.
-If you don't yet have MassOS installed, please install it normally by following the [installation guide](https://github.com/TheSonicMaster/MassOS/blob/main/installation-guide.md).
+If you don't yet have MassOS installed, please install it normally by following the [installation guide](https://github.com/MassOS-Linux/MassOS/wiki/Installing-MassOS).

 Before upgrading, **it is highly recommended that you back up your data and have an emergency/recovery boot device available**, in case something goes wrong halfway through or the upgrade process gets unexpectedly interrupted.